simpsonst/posthack/README.md

 ```

 Some servers use dots as separators for nested folders, and some use slashes.
-You can first use `pushimap -l` to list folders in the account, showing what is used in each case.
+You can first use `push-imap -l` to list folders in the account, showing what is used in each case.
 It will also show how certain other special characters are escaped.

-Now you can add terminating `procmail` rules that use `pushimap` to deliver to specific folders, using the strings that `pushimap -l` specifies.
+Now you can add terminating `procmail` rules that use `push-imap` to deliver to specific folders, using the strings that `push-imap -l` specifies.
 For example, this one delivers Twitter notifications to `Alerts/News`:

 ```
 :0 W
 * ^From:.*info@(e\.)?twitter\.com
-| pushimap -s -d "Alerts/News"
+| push-imap -s -d "Alerts/News"
 ```

-`-d` specifies the folder, escaped as shown by `pushimap -l`.
+`-d` specifies the folder, escaped as shown by `push-imap -l`.
 `-s` marks the message as 'seen' or 'read'.
 You can also use `-F` to mark the message as flagged or starred.